 The next day I armed and checked the yacht.
 I am very grateful to my fellow neighbors on the pier for advice and help in preparation.
 Sven especially helped out by agreeing to help buy a portable walkie-talkie, without which trouble could happen when crossing the border.
 I am very grateful to both Sven and Mikhail.

-On the third day, I bought groceries (it is unknown how much time I had to spend on the boat), poured gasoline into cans and went to the island of Santio for customs clearance.
+On the third day, I bought groceries (it is not known how much time I had to spend on the boat), poured gasoline into cans and went to the island of Santio for customs clearance.
 I planned to come there later to spend the night there, and in the morning after going through customs procedures to go to St. Petersburg.

 The journey from Kotka to Santio took 5 and a half hours.
 The wind was very good (7-10 m/s) and mostly passing.
 Of course, the path among the islands turns out to be winding, but I didn't have to maneuver anywhere.
 A sunny evening, white clouds, fresh wind and excellent views of the islands - after almost 3 years of downtime on the shore, I was just delighted.
 But I didn't want to rejoice.
 It was sad to leave Finland and Kotka, who was close to my heart.
 Passing by the islands, I remembered how we went to them, walked, admired the views, how friendly companies spent evenings together ...

 There was no one on Santio.
 I calmly moored, had dinner, clarified the weather forecast for the next day, adjusted the route and went to bed.

 The next day, when I woke up, the first thing I did was call the border guards, telling them that I would be going through customs clearance.
 They came by boat half an hour later.
 We inspected the boat, put seals on the documents.
 During this case, we had a nice chat with them about the transition, about the current political situation and even about yachts.
 They asked me if I was leaving right away or if I was still standing, and when they heard that I was planning to leave right away, they wished me a good journey.